by Michael Campbell | June 26, 2018 5:34 am

 Baking a potato in my oven, which was the hot kitchen gadget of 1920, only takes 40 minutes.

-They don’t call it by its actual name, the Pressure Cooker, because that fad came and went sometime around 1940.
+They don’t call it by its actual name, the Pressure Cooker, for whatever reason.
+If you want a pressure cooker, you’re much better off buying once which actually calls itself a pressure cooker.
+Here is a list of the best pressure cookers available right now.
 They also could have called it a Crock Pot, because calling it instant is a crock.
 But the bowl is thin metal, not thick ceramic, and besides, everybody already has a crock pot they don’t use.

 They call it instant because it reduces cooking time from crock pot speeds of 8 hours down to pressure cooker speeds of 2 hours.
 This means if you get home at 5pm, you can prepare your dinner and have it on the table by 8p.m.
 Boom!
 That’s better than a crock pot, where you’d eat at midnight, so there’s that.
 Lunch hour fast, it is not.